This article provides a step by step guide for setting up bank transfers from your fundraiser to a bank account.

 - Once you set up transfers you can still receive donations.
 Donations will be sent to your bank account at the frequency you choose: Daily, weekly or monthly (some accounts only have the daily setting).
 You can learn more here.

 Step 1: Select “Bank transfer” on your fundraiser dashboard

-If you don’t see the option to withdraw (shown below), you likely have a team member account, or a certified charity fundraiser, and are not in charge of the withdrawals.
+If you don’t see the bank transfers button, you are likely a team member, or have a certified charity fundraiser and are not in charge of the transfers.

 Step 2: Confirm your email

 This is an important security feature, and it’s just one of the ways we are protecting your information.
 If you are having trouble verifying your phone number, please check out this article.